Skip to content

 • Server: The Docker repository server URL.
 For Docker Hub, this is: https://index.docker.io/v1/

-After filling in the application attributes, click the NEXT button.
+After filling in the attributes, click Next.

-Configure Settings
+Configure settings

 The most common settings to configure are: